This post is sponsored by Southern Peanut Growers, all opinions are my own.

 Then you need that final layer of graham crackers, and it goes into the fridge to let the pudding mixture layers set up.

 And then it is topped with a decadent, sinfully silky hot fudge sauce.

 And last, but not least, more peanut butter cups.
 We say go big or go home.
 Right?

 Now tell me you don’t want to just dig into this bad boy?
-The good news is that because it is so rich, even though it is made in a 9 x 9 pan, it is enough to serve a group because you aren’t going to want a huge serving of Easy Reese’s Ice Box Cake.
+The good news is that because it is so rich, even though it is made in a 8 x 8 pan, it is enough to serve a group because you aren’t going to want a huge serving of Easy Reese’s Ice Box Cake.

 Obviously my peanut butter obsession is justified. but if you guys want to further explore peanut butter, the Souther Peanut Growers are here to help.
 They have a list of 50 ways to think outside the peanut butter jar such as cooling down with a powdered PB smoothie, topping grilled fruits with a homemade peanut sauce or grabbing a portable peanut butter package or bar on the way out the door.